 The second part of the incentive fee is a capital gains-based incentive fee that will be determined and payable in arrears as of the end of each fiscal year (or upon termination of the Advisory Agreement, as of the termination date) and equals 20.0% of our realized capital gains, less any realized capital losses and unrealized depreciation, as of the end of the fiscal year.
 In determining the capital gains-based incentive fee payable to the Adviser, we calculate the cumulative aggregate realized capital gains and cumulative aggregate realized capital losses since our inception, and the entire portfolio's aggregate unrealized capital depreciation, if any and excluding any unrealized capital appreciation, as of the date of the calculation.
 For this purpose, cumulative aggregate realized capital gains, if any, equals the sum of the differences between the net sales price of each investment, when sold, and the original cost of such investment since inception.
-Cumulative aggregate realized capital losses equals the sum of the amounts by which the net sales price of each investment, when sold, is less than the original cost of such investment as of the applicable calculation date and the original cost of such investment since inception.
-The entire portfolio's aggregate unrealized capital gains beased incentive fee equals the sum of the difference, between the valuation of each investment as of the applicable calculation date and the original cost of such investment.
-At the end of the applicable fiscal year, the amount of capital gains-based incentive fee for such gains-based incentive fee of such fiscal year, then the capital gains-based incentive fee for such year equals 20.0% of such amount, less the aggregate mount of any capital gains-based incentive fee for such year equals 20.0% of such amount, less the aggregate mount of any capital gains-based incentive fee for such year equals 20.0% of such amount, less the aggregate mount of any capital gains-based incentive fee for such year equals 20.0% of such amount, le
+Cumulative aggregate realized capital losses equals the sum of the amounts by which the net sales price of each investment, when sold, is less than the original cost of such investment as of the applicable calculation date and the original cost of such investment of each investment as of the applicable calculation date and the original cost of such investment.
+At the end of the applicable fiscal year, the amount of capital gains has serves as the basis for our calculation of the capital gains-based incentive fee for such year equals 20.0% of such amount, less the aggregate amount of any capital gains-based incentive fee for such year equals 20.0% of such amount, less the aggregate amount of any capital gains-based incentive fee for such year equals 20.0% of such amount, less the aggregate amount of any capital gains-based incentive fee for such year equals 20.0% of such amount, less the aggregate amount of any capital gains-based incentive fee for such year equals 20.0% of such amount, less the aggregate amount of any capital gains-based incentive fee has been

 Additionally, in accordance with GAAP, a capital gains-based incentive fee accrual is calculated using the aggregate cumulative realized capital gains and losses and aggregate unrealized capital depreciation included in the calculation of the capital gains-based incentive fee plus the aggregate unrealized capital appreciation.
 If such amount is positive at the end of a period, then GAAP requires us to record a capital gains-based incentive fee equal to 20.0% of such amount, less the aggregate amount of actual capital gains-based incentive fees paid in all prior years.
 If such amount is negative, then there is no accrual for such period.
-GAAP requires that the capital gains-based incentive fee accrual consider the cumulative aggregate unrealized capital appreciation in the calculation, as a capital gains-based incentive fee would be payable if such unrealized capital appreciation were realized.
+GAAP requires that the capital gains-based incentive fees paid in all prior years.
+If such amount is negative, then there is no accrual for such period.
+GAAP requires that the capital gains-based incentive fee capital gains-based incentive fee would be payable if such unrealized capital appreciation were realized.
 There can be no assurance that such unrealized capital appreciation will be realized in the future.
-No GAAP accrual for a capital gains-based incentive fee has been recorded or paid from our inception through September 30, 2017.
+No GAAP accrual for a capital gains-based incentive fee has been recorded or paid from our inception through September 30, 2018.

-Our Board of Directors accepted non-contractual, unconditional and irrevocable credits from the Adviser to reduce the income-based incentive fee to the extent net investment income did not cover 100.0% of distributions to common stockholders for the years ended September 30, 2017, 2016, and 2015, which credits totaled \$2.3 million, \$1.4 million and \$1.4 million, respectively.
+Our Board of Directors accepted non-contractual, unconditional and irrevocable credits from the Adviser to reduce the income-based incentive fee to the extent net investment income did not cover 100.0% of distributions to common stockholders for the years ended September 30, 2018, 2017, and 2016, which credits totaled \$1.7 million, \$2.3 million, and \$1.4 million, respectively.